Landscape Lighting Tips to Help You Enjoy Your Outdoor Spaces After Dark

 Steps: Steps should be lighted for safety; either the risers or the treads can be lit.

-Decks or Patios: Lighting can be used to illuminate specific task areas on a deck or patio, such as a kitchen or cooking spot, as well as railings and seating areas.
-Uplighting, which is harder to accomplish outside, can be used on a deck or patio to send light upward on an umbrella or deck "ceiling" for an indirect effect.
+Decks or Patios: Lighting can be used to illuminate specific task areas on a deck or patio, such as an outdoor kitchen or grilling spot, as well as railings and seating areas.
+Uplighting, which is harder to accomplish outside, can be used on a deck or patio to send light upward on an umbrella or deck overhang for an indirect effect.

-Gazebos, Pergolas, or Trellises: Lighting is a good way to highlight an interesting built element in the outdoor landscape.
+Gazebos, Pergolas, or Trellises: Lighting is a good way to highlight an interesting built element, such as pergolas or arbors, in the outdoor landscape.

 Architectural Features: Outdoor landscape lighting can be used to highlight a wall, for example, by washing it or grazing it.
 When a wide beam of light is aimed at a wall from a few feet away, it creates a wall wash.
 A light used to graze a wall creates interesting highlights and shadows.
-Both will provide a little accent to nearby plants.
+Both can help accent nearby plants.

-In addition, a range of fixtures is available for nearly every outdoor landscape lighting spot, including wall fixtures, sconces, portable lamps, chandeliers, and ceiling fans.
+A range of landscape lighting fixtures, including wall fixtures, sconces, portable lamps, chandeliers, and ceiling fans, is available for nearly every spot.
 However, any fixture used outdoors should be rated for "UL wet location" use.

 Outdoor Light Pollution

-Too much light, or poorly installed outdoor lighting, can create unwanted light pollution that shines into indoor rooms, washes out the view of the stars, creates glare that temporarily blinds people, and wastes energy and money.
-To avoid light pollution:
+Too much light, or poorly installed lighting, can create unwanted light pollution that shines into indoor rooms, washes out the view of the stars, creates glare that temporarily blinds people, and wastes energy and money.
+Follow these tips to avoid excess light pollution from your landscape lighting:

 - Aim lights carefully.
 Position lights at night and check their position frequently.